yypy22/yypy22/README.md

 📶 Data Science online course at the University of Tokyo

-🏢 I have experience working as a summer intern with Python, JavaScript, HTML, CSS, Django, and JQuery with large-scale development
+🏢 I have experience working as a summer intern with Python, JavaScript, HTML, CSS, Django, and JQuery with large-scale development in the data feed team

 🍜 In my free time, I enjoy exploring new food spots or cafes.
-NO RAMEN, NO LIFE

 ✈️ I love traveling, and I have been to Italy, Denmark, Switzerland, Germany, Austria, Scotland, England, Wales, France, Spain, Thailand, Cambodia, and Vietnam.
 Lots of other countries are on my bucket list

-🏋️‍♂️ When I'm not coding or eating, you can usually find me at the gym, staying active and working out.

 ## Achievements
 👑 Completed Google Summer of Code 2023 on NLP for Apertium